Roxana1981/The-Wedding-Planner/README.md

 -  Sound bar available in the main image of the homepage tested.
 -  Social media links in the footer were tested in the three pages of the website to ensure that they correctly open in a new browser window.

-Functional testing was deemed to be completed successfully.

 **Responsive user experience**

 **Code validator testing**